 - Home Iron

 I researched a lot on this.
 There are so many brands in the market that sells blank t shirts in different styles and colors.
 Eventhough they had good reviews on quality, I hated their designs.
 They were more standard and was not sure about their sizing.
 I din’t want to waste money on trialing them.
 If you are custom printing for your company or crew in bulk, then its worth buying from these brands in bulk to save money.
 But not for my personal use.
 So I hunted to find blank T shirts from stores like kohls, rue21, aeropostale etc..
 Since we frequently buy from these stores we are familiar with their brands, material and sizes.

 In this project, I am using Medium Men’s size Base ball T-shirt.

 How to print your own T-shirt using HTV

 Step – 1 : Design

 Open new project in Cricut Design space and create your design.
 Tutorial on how to design in cricut space itself is a huge topic.
 So, I will try to cover that in another blog.
-Anyways, I have this design available for free if you wanna try.
+Anyways, I made this design on illustrator and uploaded into the cricut design space.

 Important points to remember while designing: